Ellie Kisyombe: Assault charge

-On March 23, 2022, Kisyombe was charged with the February 21, 2019 assault of a female worker at a reception centre in north Dublin where she lived for a period while she was an asylum seeker.
-The case was adjourned until September 7, 2022 for a hearing in Blanchardstown, Dublin.
+On 23 March 2022, Kisyombe was charged with the February 21, 2019 assault of a female worker at a reception centre in north Dublin where she lived for a period while she was an asylum seeker.
+The case was adjourned until 7 September 2022, for a hearing in Blanchardstown, Dublin.
+In March 2023 it was announced that Kisyombe would be accepting an adult caution in relation to the case, though she later reversed the decision to accept an adult caution and pleaded 'not guilty'.
+The case was ultimately struck out.